eeh67/InaLink-Resources/README.md

 # Credits and Thanks
 Full thanks to [this post](https://archive.transformativeworks.org/works/56948686) by noliteobdurae, which I used as a base to make the CSS.
 There's features there that I haven't used for mine like embedded links, videos, or similar; so if you're looking to do something like that, I recommend taking a look!

-Also huge thanks to [@supermassiveshot](https://supermassiveshot.tumblr.com/) on Tumblr for acquiring the images used here, and to Mei as well for helping out!!
+Also huge thanks to [@supermassiveshot](https://supermassiveshot.tumblr.com/) on Tumblr for acquiring the images used here, and to [@wmiescieinazumy](https://www.tumblr.com/wmiescieinazumy) as well for helping out!!

 # How to use